‘Vanderpump Rules’ Star Ariana Madix Sparks Pregnancy Rumors, Brittany Cartwright Weighs In

 Is Ariana Madix pregnant?

-Days after the Vanderpump Rules star headed to Las Vegas to attended the 3rd annual JBL Fest, an exclusive, three-day music experience, at JEWEL Nightclub in the ARIA Resort and Casino, with her boyfriend, Tom Sandoval, and their co-stars, rumors are swirling in regard to a potential pregnancy.
+Days after the Vanderpump Rules star headed to Las Vegas to attended the 3rd annual JBL Fest, an exclusive, three-day music experience, at JEWEL Nightclub in the ARIA Resort and Casino, with her boyfriend, Tom Sandoval, and their co-stars, rumors are swirling in regards to a potential pregnancy.

 “Ariana looks pregnant,” a fan wrote in the caption of an Instagram photo shared by Brittany Cartwright.